 Fund Balance - Total Governmental Fund \$ 549,320 Amounts reported for governmental activities in the statement of net position are different because: When capital assets that are to be used in governmental activities are purchased, the cost is reported as expenditures in the governmental fund.
 However, the statement of net position includes those capital assets as the Consortium, and depreciates/amortizes them.
-Cost of Capital Assets 125,452 Accumulated Depreciation (94,229) Accumulated Amortization (5,070) Defermed sufficies of recommend related to remain do not relate to assument Deferred outflows of resources related to pension do not relate to current financial resources and are not reported in the governmental fund.
-181,592 , Deferred inflows of resources related to pension do not relate to current financial resources and are not reported in the governmental fund.
+Cost of Capital Assets Accumulated Depreciation Accumulated Amortization 125,452 (94,229) (5,070) Deferred outflows of resources related to pension do not relate to current financial resources and are not reported in the governmental fund.
+181,592 Deferred inflows of resources related to pension do not relate to current financial resources and are not reported in the governmental fund.
 (11,218) The IMRF net pension liability is not due and payable in the current period and, therefore, is not reported in the governmental fund.
-(24,907) = 000 Certain revenues will be collected after year end and are not available to pay current period expenditures and, therefore, are reported as deferred inflows of resources in the governmental fund.
+(24,907) Certain revenues will be collected after year end and are not available to pay current period expenditures and, therefore, are reported as deferred inflows of resources in the governmental fund.
 5,239 Compensated absences are not due and payable in the current period and, therefore, are not reported in the fund.
 (22,866) The lease liability is not due and payable in the current period and, therefore, is not reported in the governmental fund.
-(20,649) therefore, is not reported in the governmental fund.
-(20,049) Net Position of Governmental Activities \$ 682,664
+(20,649) Net Position of Governmental Activities \$ 682,664